apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ### Prediction results missing

 When you use a dictionary of tensors, the output might not include the prediction results.
 This issue occurs because the RunInference API supports tensors but not dictionaries of tensors.

+Many model inferences return a dictionary with the predictions and additional metadata, for example, `Dict[str, Tensor]`.
+The RunInference API currently expects outputs to be an `Iterable[Any]`, for example, `Iterable[Tensor]` or `Iterable[Dict[str, Tensor]]`.

+When RunInference zips the inputs with the predictions, the predictions iterate over the dictionary keys instead of the batch elements.
+The result is that the key name is preserved but the prediction tensors are discarded.
+For more information, see [Pytorch RunInference PredictionResult is a Dict](https://github.com/apache/beam/issues/22240).